circuithub/atmosphere/README.md

 # Features

 * Robust: timeouts, retries, error-handling, auto-reconnect, etc
-* Flexible: Supports multiple job queueing models
+* Flexible: Supports all possible control flows including sequences and recursion
 * Efficient: thin, early release of resources
 * Scales: RPC and Task sub-division allows jobs to be spread across mulitple CPUs
 * "Fixes" Heroku Routing: You control how and when Atmosphere distributes work
 * Proven: Backed by Firebase, used in production
+* Complete-ish: Includes monitoring GUI, analytics, periodic scheduling, etc
+* Polyglot: Tested in Windows, Mac, Linux; Works with Heroku

 # Usage Models